 - Intensive day and night counseling and therapy programs

-- Programs with different time periods and length of treatment options that are tailored around the needs of
+- Programs with different time periods and length of treatment options that are tailored around the needs of each specific client

 - Hospital and non-hospital rehabilitation options

 Conclusion: Alcohol Rehab Center

 Many of the “traditional” alcohol rehab programs are based on the 12-step recovery methodology initiated by Alcoholics Anonymous.
 Other, less traditional alcohol rehab methods, however, have emerged.